dxos/dxos/docs/content/getting-started.md

 ### Release process

 1. Go to a clean `main` branch.
+2. The `main` branch is protected, branch off of `main` in order to commit version bumps
-2. Determine the bump type:
+3. Determine the bump type:
     * Run `rush version --bump` for **non-breaking** changes.
     * Run `rush version --bump --override-bump minor` for **breaking** changes.
 4. Rush created changelog files.
 Remove them using `git status --porcelain | awk '($1=="??" && ($2 ~ /\/CHANGELOG.md/ || $2 ~ /\/CHANGELOG.json/)) {print $2}' | xargs rm`.
 5. Commit the changes with `git commit -a -m "Release vX.Y.Z"`.
 6. Push the changes to the remote.
+7. Create a PR back into `main`.
-7. The CI will publish the changes to NPM.
+8. The CI will publish the changes to NPM once the PR is merged.
-8. Create a github release.
+9. Create a github release.
     * Run `git log --pretty=format:"* %s"` to get the release notes.

 ### Troubleshooting Storybooks